dualcube/moowoodle/readme.txt

 == Frequently Asked Questions ==

+= Can I sell Moodle courses with WooCommerce? =

+Ans: Yes, MooWoodle lets you sell Moodle courses via WooCommerce on WordPress, turning your site into a powerful elearning store.

+= Does it support Single Sign-On? =

+Ans: Yes.
+With MooWoodle Pro, students and instructors can log in once to access both WordPress and Moodle LMS platforms.

+= Do I need coding knowledge? =

+Ans: No. MooWoodle offers no-code WordPress Moodle integration.
+Perfect for instructors managing learning content easily.

 = Even after setting up MooWoodle, why aren't the courses visible? =

 Ans: MooWoodle offers a dedicated "Test Connection" feature to help identify any configuration issues and ensure a seamless connection between Moodle and WordPress.